poshie0456/FlutterAffirmationApp/README.md

-# PositiveMe - Mental Wellness App with AI Affirmations
+# FlutterAffirmationApp - Mental Wellness App with AI Affirmations

-Welcome to **PositiveMe**, your personal mental wellness companion powered by AI!
-PositiveMe uses advanced APIs to provide you with uplifting affirmations, soothing speech, and a personalized experience that empowers you to boost your self-love, confidence, and positivity.
+Welcome to **FlutterAffirmationApp**, your personal mental wellness companion powered by AI!
+FlutterAffirmationApp uses advanced APIs to provide you with uplifting affirmations, soothing speech, and a personalized experience that empowers you to boost your self-love, confidence, and positivity.

 ## Features